Nourish - 4 Natural Ways To Help Fight Seasonal Affective Disorder (SAD)

 And don’t forget your protein.
 High protein foods help to promote the production of dopamine and norepinephrine, helping to boost your alertness.

-Vitamin D, AKA the Sunshine vitamin, has long been association with depression when levels are low.
+Vitamin D, AKA the sunshine vitamin, has a long association with depression when levels are low.

 Those most at risk from deficiency include:

-The answer to low vitamin D levels = get sufficient sun exposure (a good healthy 5-15 minutes of sunblock free time in the sun), eating a healthy vitamin D filled diet, and supplementing in the winter.
-See my blog, What’s the Scoop on: Vitamin D here.
+The answer to low vitamin D levels = get sufficient sun exposure.
+A good healthy 5-15 minutes of sunblock free time in the sun, eating a healthy vitamin D filled diet, and supplementing in the winter.
+See my blog, What’s the Scoop on: Vitamin D here and Part Two here to learn more.

 Vitamin D can be found in foods such as oily fish, mushrooms and fortified foods.